feideconnect/gogrouptool/README.md

 # LDAP Test utility

-To use this client, you will need to register a client with the sufficient scopes.
+To use this utility, you will need to register a client with the sufficient scopes.
 Use the client ID in the authorization url below:

 Dependencies